saltyorg/docs/docs/reference/guides/chazguides/disk-full.md

 First, a quick refresher on how the system works:

-Your downloader puts files in `/mnt/local/downloads`.
+1. Your downloader puts files in `/mnt/local/downloads`.
-Sonarr/Radarr move [usenet] or copy [default torrent] these files to `/mnt/local/Media`.
+2. Sonarr/Radarr move [usenet] or copy [default torrent] these files to `/mnt/local/Media`.

-[They’re actually moving files to `/mnt/unionfs/Media`, but the mergerfs config routes them in `/mnt/local/Media`] Once `/mnt/local/Media` hits 200GB, cloudplow uploads the contents to your cloud drive.
+   [They’re actually moving files to `/mnt/unionfs/Media`, but the mergerfs config routes them to `/mnt/local/Media`]
+4. Once `/mnt/local/Media` hits 200GB, cloudplow uploads the contents to your cloud drive.
-Once that’s complete they will show up in `/mnt/remote/Media` as well as `/mnt/unionfs/Media`.
+5. Once that’s complete they will show up in `/mnt/remote/Media` as well as `/mnt/unionfs/Media`.

 Chances are, if your disk is full, the cause is one of two things:

 1. Sonarr/Radarr are not importing downloaded media